-- a) When we offer you a place to study at Writtle University College, we will invite you to accept that offer (either via UCAS or directly with the University College), as part of which you will be required to review and accept our Terms and Conditions.
+- a) When we offer you a place to study at Writtle University College, we will invite you to accept that offer as part of which you will be required to review and accept our Terms and Conditions.
 This confirms that you have accepted the place on your chosen course. - b) Sometimes we will need to suspend or withdraw a course in between an applicant accepting an offer and the course commencing.
 There is a reasonable chance of this occurring where we have received lower than anticipated application numbers to a particular course.
 In this scenario, it may be financially non-viable for WUC to run the course and we may not be able to guarantee the quality of the student experience. - c) We appreciate the disappointment and disruption this can cause for applicants and we will make reasonable endeavours to avoid such action.
-Where it is necessary to suspend or withdraw a course, we will take that decision as early as possible. - d) Following a decision by the University College to suspend or withdraw a course of study, we commit to notifying all offer holders by email within 48 hours and all applicants within 5 working days. - e) Wherever possible we will offer a place on an alternative WUC course of study, subject to admissions requirements. - f) Where a home/EU applicant has indicated that they do not wish to accept an offer of an alternative course at WUC, we will update the Universities and Colleges Admissions Services (UCAS) within 48 hours.
+Where it is necessary to suspend or withdraw a course, we will take that decision as early as possible. - d) Following a decision by the University College to suspend or withdraw a course of study, we commit to notifying all offer holders by email within 48 hours and all applicants within 5 working days.

+e) Wherever possible we will offer a place on an alternative WUC course of study, subject to admissions requirements.